The Kenyon Surname Project

 His email is: email@example.com.

 Marilyn A. Kenyon, Psy.D. is co-administrator of the Kenyon Project.
 She is a member of the International Society of Genetic Genealogy (ISOGG) and Gold Trail Chapter of the Daughters of the American Revolution (DAR).
-She has been involved in Kenyon research for the past seven years.
+She has been involved in Kenyon research for the past eight years.
 She recently completed, My Search for Lyman Kenyon's Ancestors: Early New York Kenyon Males, 2014, which is a compilation of Kenyon males who were living in New York State from 1790 through 1850.
 Marilyn used a male relative for the Y-DNA submission of her Kenyon line.
 Her lineage hit a brick wall at Lyman Kenyon, born circa 1814, New York State.
-Through the use of Y-DNA testing she identified a close match to the 173 Kenyon line, which descends from the early immigrant John Kenyon.
+Through the use of Y-DNA testing she identified a close match, including a suspect father of Lyman as Barnabas Kenyon.

 Her email is: firstname.lastname@example.org